bregman-arie/devops-exercises/exercises/shell/directories_comparison.md

 ### Objectives

-1. You are given two directories as arguments and the output should be any difference between the two directories
+1. You are given two directories as arguments and the output should be any difference in file names between the two directories.